BPA

 Conclusion

-BPA is designed to cultivate professional artists, performers, and educators in the performing arts domain.
-It develops not only performance skills but also a deep understanding of the cultural, historical, and technical aspects of art forms.
+The aim of BPA is to create professional performers, artists, and teachers in the performing arts.
+It promotes a deep understanding of the technical, cultural, and historical aspects of art forms as well as performance skills.

 FAQs About BPA